Michells13/Object_Detection_Collection/README.md

 - **Model Fine-Tuning**: Adjusting the models to better fit the specific dataset.
 - **Performance Comparison**: Comparing the fine-tuned models against the pre-trained versions.
 - **Analysis**: Evaluating the improvements and identifying any shortcomings.

+As shown in task 1.1, our best performing model was the DETR.
+As it was not too time-consuming, we attempted to fine-tune it using the video frames.
+First 25% of frames were used for training and the remaining frames were used for testing.
+Hyperparameters used:
+Data augmentation techniques were applied to prevent overfitting, which included:
+- Random horizontal flip
+- Random resize (with a list of scales ranging from 480 to 800)
+- Random crop
+- AdawW optimizer was used.
+- Model was trained for 50 epochs.
+- Batch size of 8 was used.
+- Our videos were parsed into COCO format.
+- A single RTX 3090 was used for training.
+- Each training session lasted for 3 hours and 37 minutes.
+- Starting point weights were taken from the COCO dataset.
+- Multiple learning rates were tested during the training process.

 ### Task 1.4: K-Fold Cross-validation
 In this task, we apply K-Fold Cross-validation to the dataset using the sklearn implementation.
 The steps include: